Mudersbach

 Mudersbach is a municipality in the district of Altenkirchen, in Rhineland-Palatinate, in western Germany.

 Transport

-Mudersbach has a train station on the Sieg Railway which is served by RE9, RB90 and RB93.
+Mudersbach has a train station on the Sieg Railway which is served by RE9, RB90 and RB93 of DreiLänderBahn, a section of Hessische Landesbahn (HLB).

+Additionally, Mudersbach is served by the local bus lines 296 (Niederschelderhütte - Kirchen (Sieg)) and 297 (Brachbach - Niederschelderhütte) and located in the zone number 934 of the transport association Verkehrsverbund Rhein-Mosel (VRM).